Published Survey

 No

-Admitted students are charged a non-refundable acceptance deposit of $500 as well as a $25 processing fee.
-Acceptance deposits are non-refundable, but are applied to the students tuition in the fall.
+Admitted students are charged a non-refundable acceptance deposit of $500 and a $25 processing fee.
+Acceptance deposits are non-refundable, and will be applied towards the student's fall tuition.

 No